caseywatts/caseywatts.github.io/coaching.md

   </div>
 </div>

-<h2>What roles?</h2>
+## Who is this for?

-<p>Casey coaches people in these positions and others.
-Casey has worked in many of these roles himself, directly.</p>
+Casey coaches people in these positions and others.
+Casey has worked in many of these roles himself, directly.

 <div class="grid grid-cols-1 md:grid-cols-2 text-center">
   <div>
     <h3>Executives</h3>